timbowerbank/vivato-html-design/README.md

 5. JS - copy the assets/js folder to assets/name-of-client-js
 6. JS - only edit the name-of-client js files, again to avoid conflicts.
 7. JS - if you do need an edited js file then remember to repoint the source src at the bottom of the page.
+8. Pinegrow - PG didn't recognise all my sass stylesheets after this.
+I had to go to page > manage stylesheets and then select use SCSS for the bootstrap.min.css option.
+Select the file using the file picker and then click use.
+After this the stylesheets should refresh OK.

 **Whenever the pendigital-theme is updated remember to run git pull upstream master, or git fetch upstream master - in order to get the latest components through.**